JamesJFan/ud036_StarterCode/README.md

 open_movies_page function imported from the source code that uses the class objects created in the file that have been placed into the array
 [movies].
 Using this array of objects a dynamic webpage is created.

+To Use.)
+To use this movie website, first download the entire repo, place them in the same folder.
+And then run the entertainment_center.py file that will then create a local webpage in your browser with the Movies posters and links.